-Firm Capital Apartment REIT's strategy is to increase unitholder value and create sustainable and growing distributions through acquisition, ownership, and preferred capital investment in US Multi-Family Apartments.
-The REIT's primary objective is to use the proven industry experience of management, board of trustees, and joint venture partners to acquire, and invest capital, in a portfolio of apartments to grow Net Asset Value per Unit and generate attractive total unitholder returns, while maintaining a conservative balance sheet.
+The Trust's strategy and primary objective is to use the proven industry experience of management, board of trustees, and joint venture partners to acquire and own, in U.S. Multi-Family Residential Real Estate Properties to grow the net asset value per unit, generate attractive distributions and total unitholder returns while maintaining a conservative balance sheet.